Thereisnospon/CodeView/READ_ENGLISH.md

-it  can not only show code snippet，but also  hightlight all code in html ，
+it  can not only show code snippet，but also  have replaced all the specified code in the HTML file with highlighted to come out, and the other part keep unchanged.

 etc：